🥂

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →

-The estate covers 7.7 hectares divided into 42 to 43 individual parcels spread across seven villages in the Vallée de la Marne, Montagne de Reims, and surrounding areas.
+The estate is divided into dozens of individual parcels spread across seven villages in the Vallée de la Marne, Montagne de Reims, and surrounding areas.
 Holdings include fruit from the Grand Cru village of Aÿ and the Premier Cru village of Mareuil-sur-Aÿ, where the estate is headquartered, as well as parcels in Avenay Val d'Or, Épernay, Festigny, Mutigny, and Tauxières-Mutry.
-The vineyard is planted to approximately 65 percent Pinot Noir across three hectares, 20 percent Pinot Meunier across one hectare, and 15 percent Chardonnay across two hectares, with an average vine age of 45 years.
+The vineyard is planted to all three of the region's grapes: Pinot Noir, Pinot Meunier, and Chardonnay.
 That fragmentation into dozens of parcels is not merely administrative; it drives the entire parcel-by-parcel winemaking philosophy, enabling single-site cuvées such as Les Blanchiens, Les Terres Froides, and Les Valnons.

-• 7.7 hectares across 42-43 parcels in seven villages including Grand Cru Aÿ and Premier Cru Mareuil-sur-Aÿ
+• Holdings span seven villages including Grand Cru Aÿ and Premier Cru Mareuil-sur-Aÿ

 • Parcels span both Vallée de la Marne and Montagne de Reims, providing stylistic breadth across the range